 Industrialization progressed over time, and the blacksmiths and ironworks factories moved to the Ironworks Complex that was newly established along the coast about 3km north.
 But even today, some of those same businesses continue to operate.

 “SANGYO Corporation,” one of the cluster of factories, was established as a ship metal fittings factory in 1951.
-About 20 years later, they moved into land-based departments and started manufacturing fittings for wire ropes and bridges.
+About 20 years later, they moved into land-based operations and started manufacturing fittings for wire ropes and bridges.

-Around 2016, when full-scale OEM production for furniture manufacturers started, an anchor manufacturing factory within the same Ironworks Complex unfortunately decided to close its business due to the age of the owner.
-The factory, having a history of more than 100 years, was one of only a few factories left now manufacturing anchors by the “free forging” technique.
+Around 2016, when full-scale OEM production for furniture manufacturers started, an anchor manufacturing factory within the same Ironworks Complex unfortunately decided to close its business due to the age of its owner.
+The factory, having a history of more than 100 years, was one of only a few factories left manufacturing anchors by the “free forging” technique.

 Mr. Hiromasa Hayama, the third generation President of “SANGYO” says, “I can say now it was a sense of mission of keeping this technique from disappearing in Japan, and at that time, I was self-absorbed.”
 He raised his hand in a flash to take over the anchor factory, including the land, building, and a then-52-year-old veteran craftsman.

 From that moment, a fusion began between high-precision processing using state-of-the-art robots and traditional free forging having continued for more than a century.

 As previously mentioned, free forging fundamental to anchor-making is a technique of reshaping hot metal through application of pressure by striking with a hammer, etc., while enhancing the strength of metal.
 A solid metal blank heated up to approximately 1,250ºC shape-shifts when being forged with clanging sounds, and it can be bent easily while it is hot.
 Anchors are made in this way.

 “What if the free forging technique can be applied to furniture-making?”